pattern

 the period of a female individual's life before she reaches adulthood

-Ex: The bond formed during girlhood remained strong as Sarah and Emily navigated the challenges of adulthood together .
+Ex: The bond formed during their girlhood remained strong as Sarah and Emily navigated the challenges of adulthood together .

 Close